abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

-Click, copy "list.sh" above, then paste, prepend this Bash function inside ~/.bashrc file
+Click, copy "list.sh" or "list-su.sh" above, then paste, prepend the Bash functions inside ~/.bashrc file list-su is a mode that has internal superuser request (prefixed by sudo command)

 Find, list specific file and/or directory recursively with the same find utility useful options.